NervanaSystems/neon/doc/source/datasets.rst

 For existing datasets (e.g. Penn Treebank, Hutter Prize, and Shakespeare), we have object classes for loading, and sometimes pre-processing, the data.
-The online source are stroed in the ``__init__`` method.
+The online source are stored in the ``__init__`` method.
 Some datasets (such as Penn Treebank) also accept a tokenizer (string) to parse the file.
 These datasets use ``gen_iterators()`` to return a iterator (:py:class:`Text<neon.data.text.Text>`)